LeMuffinMan/tuners/README.md

 ## 2. Designing a modular and scalable architecture

-As i realized to late on my last rust project how architecture and design are important, i wanted to build a scalable and clean architecture from start this time.
+As i realized to late on my last rust project how architecture and design are important, I wanted to prioritise a scalable and clean architecture from start this time.
+As an architecture challenge I wanted to build an app which could be compiled as native and wasm, implying two different audio interface, using CPAL for native and the WebAPI with AudioWorklet for the wasm target.
+I used a trait, so both backend could fill the same ringbuffer.
+As frontend, i wanted to run several as well.
+So i used egui, as graphical ui, with desktop and mobile variants, a CLI, and may be a TUI.

 The project is organized as autonomous crates with clear responsibilities:

 ```